Mexican Gothic: Release and sales

 Mexican Gothic was released in hardcover and ebook formats in the United States and Canada through Del Rey Books, as well as in the United Kingdom through Jo Fletcher Books, on June 30, 2020.
 An audiobook adaptation narrated by Frankie Corzo was released on the same day through Random House Audio.
 Moreno-Garcia has also released a book club tie-in that includes a paper doll accompanied by four outfits modeled after the novel's protagonist, Noemí Taboada.

 Sales for the novel were high enough for Mexican Gothic to place on the hardcover bestseller lists for the Washington Post and New York Times.

 Reception

 Mexican Gothic has received praise for its atmosphere and gothic concepts, which Slate likened to the styles of Daphne du Maurier and Guillermo del Toro.

 NPR drew comparisons between the book and "Jane Eyre, Ann Radcliffe's The Mysteries of Udolpho, Dracula, Rebecca and that 1958 classic sci-fi movie, The Blob", also praising its sense of dread.
 The New York Times drew similar comparisons, citing Mexican Gothic's "spunky female protagonist and an ancient house filled with disturbing secrets".
-The book won the British Fantasy Society's 2021 August Derleth Award for Best Horror Novel.

 The book was selected for the 2023 edition of Canada Reads, where it was championed by Tasnim Geedi.